DarioBiscevic/labyrinth_solver/README.md

 - Finally, the output file is created;

 ## Necessary Note
-Although the idea of removing the useless nodes, it is proven sperimentally that this process is less efficient than directly executing DFS through all the pixels, "raw".
+Although the idea of removing the useless nodes is quite interestin, it is proven sperimentally that this process is less efficient than directly executing DFS through all the pixels, "raw".
+This "optimization" is 15 times SLOWER than doing DFS through every pixel.